cloud-ca/blog_post_cloudca_terraform_provider/README.md

 If the environment is intended to be for production workloads, set the variable `is_production` to true and the ACLs for the networks will be more strict:
-- SSH acces is allowed only from the instance in the tools network (except for the tools instance itself)
+- SSH access is allowed only from the instance in the tools network (except for the tools instance itself)
 - The database port is blocked on the database network, except for the IPs of the web instances

 ## How to use